 If you’re not sure who the landowner is, contact a duty planner on 06 356 8199 or visit our Customer Service Centre on the Square between 10.30am and 3pm during the week.
 It’s always good to bring as much information as you can about the site you’re talking about, and details about what you are proposing to do.

 Fill out the affected persons approval form below and submit it with a copy of the site plan, signed by the person giving approval.
 You also need to check that there are no other non-compliances with the District Plan.
 You can check the District Plan yourself, or talk to a duty planner.

-You must provide accurate information and site plans to the affected persons (your neighbours) so they know what they are approving.
-These must clearly show the dimensions of the structure you are proposing to build and the distance between it and the shared boundary.
+Make sure you give the affected party accurate information and site plans so they know what they are approving.
+For example, clearly showing the dimensions of the structure you are proposing and the distance between it and the shared boundary.